At The Daily Muse, we aim to bring you, the ambitious Gen Y woman, smart, practical, and inspirational advice for your career and your life.

 Nicole Lapin, former anchor of CNBC’s “Worldwide Exchange,” used to smile and nod during conversations about finances and the stock market.
 And then something stopped her in her tracks.

-Clinical Social Worker & Assistant Clinical Professor
+Carole Geithner, Clinical Social Worker and Assistant Clinical Professor

 Carole Geithner is a successful Clinical Social Worker, Assistant Clinical Professor, and author.
 If she could give her younger self some advice, she would tell her to stop worrying about having a plan all of the time and to embrace the changes life throws at you.

-President of Wellesley University
+Kim Bottomly, President of Wellesley University

 The President of Wellesley often tells her daughters and students to stay focused on what truly matters most to them.
 But, she also knows that it’s not as easy as it sounds.
 Read on for her inspiring story.

-Director, U.S. Geological Survey
+Marcia K. McNutt, Director of U.S. Geological Survey

 The first female director of the U.S. Geological Survey, Marcia McNutt has had an incredible career.
 But working on the Gulf Coast oil spill cleanup efforts made her realize that she could never do something mediocre again.

-Director, McKinsey & Co. and Author
+Joanna Barsh, Director at McKinsey and Co. and Author

 The author of How Remarkable Women Lead, Joanna Barsh knows what it takes to be exceptionally successful.
 Her advice to her younger self, and to us: Don't let fear hold you back.

-Senior Vice President, Sephora Direct
+Julie Bornstein, Senior Vice President of Sephora Direct

 Put it on paper.
 That’s the advice Julie Bornstein would give her younger self: to write down her dreams and goals for the future—from the lofty to the mundane.
 It sounds simple, but it can also be a powerful anchor for your future.

-International Tech Venture Lawyer & Media Commentator
+Jennifer Hill, International Tech Venture Lawyer and Media Commentator

 After a life-changing trip, Jennifer Hill realized the importance of getting out of your comfort zone.
 As she'd tell her younger self, there are always reasons you can find not to experience new things—but the benefits of doing it anyway can be amazing.